cruiser/employee_receipts/README.md

 5. Then run "dotnet run"

+6. if it throws a Json Error, make sure you open up the receipts.db file that will show up in your solution explorer.
+Double click it and hit okay.
+I had this issue when on windows.
+I created it on macbook with no issues.

-6. You should now see the message "listening on: {URI}". copy and paste that into your browser of choice.
+7. You should now see the message "listening on: {URI}". copy and paste that into your browser of choice.

-7. Use the app and enjoy!
+8. Use the app and enjoy!